Atherton Laburnum Rovers F.C.: Ground

 The club play home matches at Crilly Park, which has a capacity of 3,000, of which 250 is seated; three sides of the ground are covered.

 They originally played at Laburnum Road Playing Fields, from which they took their name, and used a shed in a nearby allotment as a changing room.
 Two seasons later they moved to Hag Fold two seasons later.
 In order to progress in the Bolton Combination, the club was required to provide better facilities, so obtained a field where they opened their Greendale ground in 1966.

 In the early 1980s the ground was renamed Crilly Park in honour of former chairman Jack Crilly who died in 1980.
 A stand was erected behind one of the goals in 1983, with two more covered areas built in 1986 and further cover in 1991.
-Floodlights were installed in 1989, with new clubhouse and changing rooms built two years later.
+Floodlights were installed in 1989, with a new clubhouse and changing rooms built two years later.